joachimdekker/master-thesis/docs/proposal/main.typ

 To mitigate this, in-person impromptu meetings with relevant stakeholders should be held to facilitate efficient information exchange.
 Additionally, allocating extra time for information gathering throughout the project timeline is essential.

+=== Dataset is insufficient
+The current dataset, while huge, is too simplistic to perform experiments on.
+There is a lot of validation data that we can use to validate the compilation, but the formulas that are used in the dataset.
+A bigger dataset should be collected or constructed, but this could add extra time.
+To mitigate this, we will use the first couple of weeks to find a dataset, but if it is not possible, we will create smaller datasets ourselves.

 == Project goals are too ambitious
 The project's scope may be too ambitious for a master thesis, potentially leading to an unrealistic workload and compromised quality.
 Given previous projects, this is the biggest risk, scoring a high likelihood and high impact.